 With a ridiculously low 32-calories.
-My Roasted Jalapeno Gazpacho Soup recipe is a light, healthy summer soup, served ice cold, it is filled with veggies, and is deliciously refreshing.
+My Roasted Jalapeno Gazpacho Soup recipe is a light, healthy, summer soup, served ice cold, it is filled with veggies, and is deliciously refreshing.
 Spicy and cool at the same time, I roast the peppers outside on the grill to give them a nice mellow and smoky flavor.
-A toasted baguette with avocado, pickled red onions, and crumbled goat cheese is the perfect side for Gazpacho.
-This ice cold summer soup is exactly what you need as the temperatures soar.
+A toasted baguette with avocado, pickled red onions, and crumbled goat cheese is the perfect side for this Gazpacho recipe.
+This ice-cold summer soup is exactly what you need as the temperatures soar.

 Roasting the peppers greatly reduces the heat, however, always taste a little before adding jalapenos to the Gazpacho.
 Start with a small quantity and add additional if you want more heat, you can always add more, but you can’t take it away once it’s in.
 If you have a sensitive stomach, you can sauté the onions and garlic to reduce their intensity.
 I personally like the Gazpacho both with or without sautéed onions, the choice is yours.
 However, as the entire USA seems to be suffering from a blistering heatwave this week, the chance of me turning on my stove for any reason is right at 0%.

-I like a nicely chilled Sauvignon Blanc, it is an ideal companion that pairs well with this spicy gazpacho.
+I like a nicely chilled Sauvignon Blanc, it is an ideal companion that pairs well with this spicy gazpacho recipe.
 So, chill out, relax, and enjoy a break from hot food.

 There are three methods I like to use for roasting peppers.
 Over an open flame, in a dry skillet, or the oven, all three methods work well for Gazpacho.
 Here is how I do each method;